shahankhan47/react-project/Professional/2-the-wild-oasis/project.md

 -   In <CabinTableOperations> added <SortBy> component
 -   Created SortBy.jsx which uses a styled <Select> element.
 -   In CabinTable.jsx added the sorting logic.

+Building the bookings table:

+-   Reused table components and did the same as Cabins for Bookings to build the bookings table.
+-   Added a temporary button in the <Sidebar> to upload data for testing.

+Using the reusable filter and sort component for API side filtering and sort:

+-   See apiBookings.js, useBookings.js, Filter.jsx, BookingTable.jsx, BookingTableOperations.jsx.

+Reusable Pagination component:

+-   Pagination.jsx, useBookings.js, apiBookings.js, BookingTable.jsx
+-   Prefetching data to store in cache (useBookings.js)